 Even the driver’s seat is specially designed and each is anatomically crafted to suit the contours of the driver’s body.
 Several seat fittings can be required just to construct it.

 Incorporating on-board computing power presents its own challenges and increases costs.
-To make sure that the bodywork is as slender and aerodynamic as possible, all the wiring, electronics and cooling systems must be packed in a tight space around the engine.
+To make sure that the F1 car frame is as slender and aerodynamic as possible, all the wiring, electronics and cooling systems must be packed in a tight space around the engine.
 This is perhaps more difficult than it sounds when there’s 1.25km of wiring and up to 150 on-board sensors to be installed.
 Tight fit isn’t the only hurdle to overcome.

 The driver’s seat is specially designed and each is anatomically crafted to suit the contours of the driver’s body

-Having an electronic control box just millimetres away from a white-hot exhaust requires military-standard connectors in the car’s wiring system.
+Having an electronic control box just millimetres away from a white-hot exhaust requires military-standard connectors in the F1 car’s wiring system.
 Preserving the cables is particularly important since they are transmitting so much information.

 Some of the sensors give readings up to 1,000 times a second and data is sent wirelessly from the car to the garage.
-This gives around 1.5 billion samples of data from each race and this is monitored in the garage while the car is on the track, then analysed afterwards by state-of-the-art supercomputers back at the teams’ factories.
+This gives around 1.5 billion samples of data from each race and this is monitored in the garage while the F1 car is on the track, then analysed afterwards by state-of-the-art supercomputers back at the teams’ factories.

 The car’s technology nerve-centre is the steering wheel and it is one of the few reusable components.
-It wouldn’t look out of place inside a fighter plane since, except for the throttle and brake pedals, few F1 cars have any controls other than those on the face of the wheel.
+It wouldn’t look out of place inside a fighter plane since, except for the throttle and brake pedals, few F1 cars have any controls other than those on the face of the steering wheel.

 In its centre is a multi-function LCD screen, which is surrounded by brightly coloured buttons controlling more than 40 functions from clutch, radio and rev limiter to changing the car’s front-to-rear brake bias, and even its fuel mixture.
-There is also a “boost button” on the wheel to activate energy recovery and another for the drag reduction system which enables the rear wing to be remotely moved to improve overtaking.
-It all adds up and the steering wheel alone costs a cool £50,000.
+There is also a “boost button” on the steering wheel to activate energy recovery and another for the drag reduction system which enables the rear wing to be remotely moved to improve overtaking.
+It all adds up and an F1 steering wheel alone costs a cool £50,000.